mindriot101/kepler-colour-conversion/README.markdown

 The second point moves points horizontally and may move other discrepant points closer to the red points.

+*A note about colours*: formally the colours are AB colours, which may affect the points if they were quoted in Vega magnitudes.

 The table below lists the relation.

 Effective temperature | V-Kp